danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 ## The Idea I Remembered

 I've listened to health and science podcasts for years.
-After the diagnosis, I recalled hearing Thomas Seyfried, a Ph.D. [professor and cancer researcher](https://www.bc.edu/bc-web/schools/morrissey/departments/biology/people/faculty-directory/thomas-seyfried.html) at Boston College, interviewed on the [Jesse Chapus podcast](https://youtu.be/g4EY9WWuSR8?si=CK0pa4HMSxMgQaBt), discussing his research into cancer, and glioblastoma specifically.
+After the diagnosis, I recalled hearing Thomas Seyfried, a Ph.D. [professor and cancer researcher](https://www.bc.edu/bc-web/schools/morrissey/departments/biology/people/faculty-directory/thomas-seyfried.html) at Boston College, interviewed on the [Jesse Chappus podcast](https://youtu.be/g4EY9WWuSR8?si=CK0pa4HMSxMgQaBt), discussing his research into cancer, and glioblastoma specifically.

 Some terminology that comes up in this section: